The Early College at Guilford: Robotics

 Back to the Drawing Board (FTC Team 5795) was founded in 2013 and has been to the World Championship three times.
 2016 started 5795’s 3 year Worlds’ attendance.
 During FIRST RES-Q, Team 5795 won the Inspire Award at all qualifiers and the state competition.
-Team 5795 was also the Finalist Alliance 2nd Pick at States and the Winning Alliance 2nd Pick at Southern Super-Regional.
-Advancing to Worlds, 5795 also placed 30th in the Edison Division as well as Top 2% Overall.
+Team 5795 was also the Finalist Alliance second pick at States and the Winning Alliance second pick at the Southern Super-Regional.
+Advancing to Worlds, 5795 also placed 30th in the Edison Division as well as in the top 2% overall.
 In 2017 VELOCITY VORTEX, 5795 won both the Think Award as well as the Inspire Award at all qualifiers and the state competition.
-At Southern Super-Regionals, 5795 won 2nd Place Inspire along with the 1st place Rockwell Collins Innovate Award.
-In Worlds, 5795 was a Promote Award and PTC Design Award Finalist and placed 13th out of 52 teams in their division.
+At the Southern Super-Regionals, 5795 won the second place Inspire Award along with the first place Innovate Award.
+At Worlds, 5795 was a Promote Award and PTC Design Award Finalist and placed 13th out of 52 teams in their division.
+Subsequently, in state competition, the team won the Motivate Award in 2019, finished in 6th place overall in 2020 and won the third place Think Award, in 2021 was awarded the Motivate Award and in 2022 won the third place Connect Award.

-The Thunderducks (FTC Team 6183) team has been able to consistently qualify for the North Carolina State Competition since 2014.
-In the 2020-2021 season, the team qualified for States at our first qualifier in the NC Remote Qualifier #5, won the 2nd place Inspire Award in NC Remote Qualifier #5, won the 1st place Design Award in NC Remote Qualifier #5 and won the 3rd place Motivate Award in NC Remote Qualifier #8.
+The Thunderducks (FTC Team 6183) was the third FTC team at ECG Robotics and was founded in 2012.
+In state competition, the team was awarded the Think Award in 2016, the second place Think Award in 2017, the third place Motivate Award in 2018, the third place Connect Award in 2019, the third place Design Award in 2020, and in 2021 was the second team selected in the Finalist Alliance and received the second place Design Award.

-The Night Owls (FTC Team 10195) was first created in 2015 and is currently in their fifth year.
-Throughout their history, experienced members have left, and new and enthusiastic individuals have come to fill their place.
-The Night Owls consist of a mixture of ECG students as well as students from other schools around Greensboro such as STEM Early College and Greensboro Day School.
+The Night Owls (FTC Team 10195) was created in 2015.
+In state competition, the team was part of the Finalist Alliance in 2016, won the second place Connect Award in 2017, the Compass Award in 2020 and the third place Motivate Award in 2022.